Medical marijuana still being considered in Kansas

 TOPEKA, Kan.
 (KSNW) – While residents of Oklahoma voted Tuesday on whether or not to legalize recreational marijuana, some lawmaker says any actions by other states has them asking questions about Kansas.

-“I have been wanting to see some movement here for some time,” said Rep. Tom Sawyer (D) from Wichita.
+“I have been wanting to see some movement here for some time,” said Rep. Tom Sawyer, D-Wichita.
 “I wanted to get it done last year, and I was really hopeful it would.”

 Sawyer says medical marijuana could get a look at passing in Topeka this session.